 Visit the State Capitol

-Admire the collection of Boise Art Museum
+Admire the Collection at the Boise Art Museum

-Pay a visit to the Old Idaho Penitentiary
+Visit the Old Idaho Penitentiary

 Interact at the Discovery Center of Idaho